 This option allows surgeons to have a more complete view of the area surrounding the hernia.
 For this reason, open hernia repair procedures often have fewer complications during surgery and shorter operating times.

 In laparoscopic hernia repair surgery, the surgeon operates through a series of small incisions around a hernia.
 They use a thin tube with a camera at the end, called a laparoscope, to guide the hernia repair.
 During this surgery, your stomach will be inflated with carbon dioxide, a harmless gas, to allow the surgeon more room to operate.

-After a hernia is gently pushed back into place, the surgeon closes the hole in the muscle wall, similar to the procedure for open hernia repair surgery.
-When the operation is over, the small incisions will be closed with surgical tape or stitches.
+After gently pushing the hernia back into place, the surgeon will close the hole in the muscle wall, similar to the procedure for open hernia repair surgery.
+When the operation is over, they’ll close the small incisions with surgical tape or stitches.
 As your body heals, the cuts from your hernia repair surgery will become barely visible.

-Because of the nature of the procedure, surgeons need special training to be able to perform laparoscopic hernia repair surgery.
-In addition, special surgical equipment is required for laparoscopic procedures.
+Because of the nature of the procedure, surgeons need special training to perform laparoscopic hernia repair.
+Special surgical equipment is also required for laparoscopic procedures.
 These factors can cause laparoscopic hernia repair to be more expensive than open hernia repair surgery.

 Laparoscopic hernia repair surgery is associated with less blood loss during surgery.
 In addition, patients who undergo laparoscopic surgery have been shown to have less pain and numbness during the recovery process.
 Because of the smaller incisions, laparoscopic surgery often leads to shorter recovery times than open surgery.
 Laparoscopic hernia repair patients are typically back to their normal activity levels a week sooner than open hernia repair patients.

 Open vs. laparoscopic hernia repair: Which option is right for you?

 There are many things to consider when deciding which type of hernia repair surgery is right for you, such as: